-- 2. V{PUP} = external pull-up voltage. - 3.
+- 1. All voltages are referenced to ground. - 2.
+V{PUP} = external pull-up voltage. - 3.
 Input load is to ground. - 4.
-An additional reset or communication sequence cannot begin until the reset high time has expired. - 5.
-Read data setup time refers to the time the host must pull the d-wire bus low to read a bit.
+An additional reset or communication sequence cannot begin until the reset. igh time has expired. - 5.
+Read data setup time refers to the time the host must pull the Wire bus low to read a bit.
 Data is guaranteed to be valid within 1 μs of this falling edge. - 6.
-Capacitance on the data pin could be 150 nF when power's first applied.
-If a 1.5 k Ω resistor is used to pull up the data line to V{CC}, 500 μs after power has been applied, the parasite capacitance will not affect normal communications. - 7.
-The reset low time (t{RSTL}) should be restricted to a maximum of 960 μ s, to allow interrupt signaling, otherwise, it could mask or conceal interrupt pulses.
+Capacitance on the data pin could be 150 nF when power is first applied.
+If a 1.5 k Ω resistor is used to pull up the data line to V{CC}, 500 μs after power has been applied, the parasite capacitance will not affect normal communications. - naximum of 960 μs, to allow interrupt signaling, 7.
+The reset low time (t{RSTL}) should be restricted otherwise, it could mask or conceal interrupt